DNWMNCR/JavaForSmallTeams/style/80_make_dependencies_explicit.md

 This approach introduces a seam but does not address our concerns around visibility.
 The dependency remains hidden.

-If we used this approach our codebase would remain hard to understand and we would find ourselves constantly fighting test order dependencies.
+If we used this approach, our codebase would remain hard to understand and we would find ourselves constantly fighting test order dependencies.

-With constructor injection we gain a seam and make the dependency visible.
-Even if `Database` is a singleton we are still able to isolate our code from it for testing.
+With constructor injection, we gain a seam and make the dependency visible.
+Even if `Database` is a singleton, we are still able to isolate our code from it for testing.